kellyjonbrazil/jc/docs/parsers/upower.md

 # jc.parsers.upower
 jc - JSON CLI output utility `upower` command output parser

-Calculated epoch time field is naive (i.e. based on the local time of the system the parser is run on) since there is no unambiguous timezone information in the `upower` command output.
+The `updated_epoch` calculated timestamp field is naive (i.e. based on the local time of the system the parser is run on)

+The `updated_epoch_utc` calculated timestamp field is timezone-aware and is only available if the timezone field is UTC.

 Usage (cli):